Olaparib and Radium Ra 223 Dichloride in Treating Men With Metastatic Castration-Resistant Prostate Cancer That Has Spread to the Bone

 ARM II: Patients receive radium Ra 223 dichloride as in Arm I.

 After completion of study treatment, patients are followed up every 6 months for 2 years.

-Castration Levels of Testosterone Castration-Resistant Prostate Carcinoma Prostate Adenocarcinoma Prostate Carcinoma Metastatic in the Bone PSA Level Greater Than or Equal to Two PSA Progression Carcinoma Prostatic Neoplasms Adenocarcinoma Olaparib Radium Ra 223 dichloride Laboratory Biomarker Analysis
+Castration-Resistant Prostate Carcinoma Prostate Adenocarcinoma Prostate Carcinoma Metastatic in the Bone Testosterone Less Than 50 ng/dL Carcinoma Prostatic Neoplasms Adenocarcinoma Olaparib Radium Ra 223 dichloride Laboratory Biomarker Analysis

 You can join if…